aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### isHangingPunctuation() {#isHangingPunctuation--}

+<b>@deprecated.</b> Please use the 'isHangingPunctuation' property instead.
 Specifies whether punctuation is to be forcefully laid out on a line of text or put on a different line of text.

 ```javascript
 isHangingPunctuation() : boolean;